ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_asset/issuing_an_asset.md

 For the purpose of this exercise, I will emit **BlockchainProgramming** coins.

-I will send coins to people that gave me a tip, listed on the book’s website [http://blockchainprogramming.azurewebsites.net/](http://blockchainprogramming.azurewebsites.net/)
+I will send coins to those who gave me a tip.
+They will get into the [Hall of The Makers](http://n.bitcoin.ninja/).

 You will get 1 BlockchainProgramming coin for every **0.004 BTC** you sent me + 1 coin if you added kind words.
 Let’s see how I would code such feature.